djkeu/ChaosMachineWebView/README.md

 ## Description
+Click Me
+Click Me gives meaning to your life
 Chaos Machine gives meaning to your life.
 Chaos Machine spews out only the best output, taken from texts, scripts, sounds and images.
 User interaction has arrived.
 Randomness is not chaos.
 Chaos is not madness.

 Android: Java / WebView / JavaScript